Makerspace

 Designated for gaming, the Learning Commons offers (4) PC desktop computers preloaded with Minecraft and games from the STEAM catalog.
 Unlike other computers, gaming PCs offer high quality speeds to keep video games from lagging.

-Connetquot Public Library is pleased to introduce a new service aimed at preserving and modernizing your cherished VHS tapes.
-With our VHS to Digital Conversion Service, you can now transform your old VHS tapes into convenient digital videos.
+Connetquot Public Library is pleased to introduce a new service aimed at preserving and modernizing your cherished VHS tapes and DVDs.
+With our Video Conversion Service, you can now transform your old VHS tapes and DVDs into convenient digital videos.
 Please review the following guidelines and requirements for utilizing this service:

-To access the VHS to Digital Conversion Service, you must be a valid cardholder of Connetquot Public Library.
+To access the Video Conversion Service, you must be a valid cardholder of Connetquot Public Library.
 Please ensure that your library card is active and up to date.

 USB Flash Drive